Galeria Jurajska

+Galeria Jurajska is a shopping centre in Częstochowa, Poland.

+History

-Galeria Jurajska is a shopping mall in Częstochowa, Poland.
-Opened on 3 October 2009, it was built on the site of two old paper and roller mills of Berka Charles Ginsberg and Kohn, alongside a canal constructed as part of regulation of the Warta River.
+Opened on 3 October 2009, it was built on the site of two old paper and roller mills of Berka Charles Ginsberg and Kohn, alongside a canal constructed as part of regulation of the river Warta.

+In September 2018, a water wall with a mechanical clock opened inside the shopping centre.
+At an area of 100 m2 and 15 m tall, the water wall was the largest structure of its kind in the world at the time of its opening.